alexfradera/SR_Pain/search_terms.md

 The provisional search terms are thus:

-"cognitive screen*" OR "Addenbrooke's Cognitive Examination" OR "Addenbrooke's Cognitive Examination Revised" OR "Mini-ACE" OR "Abbreviated Mental Test" OR "Mini-Cog" OR "Addenbrooke's Cognitive Examination - III" OR "Montreal Cognitive Assessment" OR "Mini Mental State Examination" OR "6-item cognitive impairment test" OR "Hopkins Verbal Learning Test" OR "Hopkins Verbal Learning Test Revised" OR "Test for the early detection of dementia" OR "Test your memory test" OR "AMTS" OR "ACE-3" OR "ACE" OR "ACE-R" OR "M-ACE" OR "AMT" OR "Mini-Cog" OR "ACE-III" OR "MoCA" OR "MMSE" OR "6CIT" OR "HVLT" OR "HVLT-R" OR "TE4D-Cog" OR "TYM"
+"cognitive screen*" OR "Addenbrooke's Cognitive Examination" OR "Addenbrooke's Cognitive Examination Revised" OR "Mini-ACE" OR "Abbreviated Mental Test" OR "Mini-Cog" OR "Addenbrooke's Cognitive Examination - III" OR "Montreal Cognitive Assessment" OR "Mini Mental State Examination" OR "6-item cognitive impairment test" OR "Hopkins Verbal Learning Test" OR "Hopkins Verbal Learning Test Revised" OR "Test for the early detection of dementia" OR "Test your memory test" OR "AMTS" OR "ACE-3" OR "ACE" OR "ACE-R" OR "M-ACE" OR "AMT" OR "Mini-Cog" OR "ACE-III" OR "MoCA" OR "MMSE" OR "6CIT" OR "HVLT" OR "HVLT-R" OR "TE4D-Cog" OR "TYM".

 These may be improved in the next stages.